madroach/minimalist/README.txt

 ----------------------------------------------------------------------------
 V. Security

-Information about how to get administrative privileges, stored in global and private configs.
-You must set owner and permissions of this configs to allow your MTA access configs and disallow access for unprivileged users.
+Information on how to get administrative privileges may be stored in global and private configs.
+You must set owner and permissions of this configs to allow minimalist to access these configs, but disallow access for unprivileged users.
+If run setuid root, minimalist will read the main configuration before chrooting, so you may set more restrictive permissions on that file.

 ----------------------------------------------------------------------------
 VI.
 Internals